About the reforms

 2026

-• 31 March 2026: Changes to obligations to Tranche 1 reporting entities and virtual assets service providers
+• 31 March 2026: Changes to obligations for current reporting entities and virtual assets service providers

-• 2026: Ongoing enhancements to the Tranche 1 sector-specific guidance in partnership with industry
+• 2026: Ongoing enhancements to the sector-specific guidance for current reporting entities in partnership with industry

 • Post 2026: International value transfer service reporting will commence under transitional arrangements (previously referred to as ‘international funds transfer instruction’ reporting).